 Available methods for NIRSpec target acquisition

-NIRSpec observers can choose between three available methods for target acquisition methods: the standard method (called MSATA), the wide aperture TA method (WATA) uses the wide fixed slit aperture.
+NIRSpec observers can choose between four options for target acquisition: the standard method (called MSATA), the wide aperture TA method (WATA) uses the wide fixed slit aperture.
 The remaining two options are no-TA options: VERIFY_ONLY and NONE.
-Because different NIRSpec science modes require different degrees of pointing accuracy, not all methods are available in all modes.
-Table 1 shows the availability of TA methods vs. the science observing mode.
+Because different NIRSpec science modes require different degrees of pointing accuracy, the range of available choices varies among modes.
+Table 1 shows the availability of TA methods or options for each science observing mode.

 Table 1.
 Target acquisition methods available for each NIRSpec observing mode